Yrds/cppaper/README.md

 ### Special variables

 Variables are a feature from `inja` template engine, and you can use all default `inja` functions and variables, but cppaper include some platform specific to help you build templates

+Note: The default one line statement `##` was changed to `%%` due to markdown template support to not conflict with markdown headings.

 Generally you can use variables like this way: